soroushj/image-dataset-loader/README.md

 # Load Image Dataset

-Let's say you have an image dataset in a directory like this:
+Let's say you have an image dataset in a directory which looks like this:

 ```
 data/